 This workshop will demonstrate how to set up and grade assignments that your students will submit, such as written work, problem sets, and projects and the session will include the following items:

-- Setting up an assignment with Blackboard Assignment
+- Setting up an assignment with Canvas Assignment

 - Using the in-line grader to grade student submissions

 - Using Grademark in Turnitin to provide feedback

 - Viewing the submission process from the student’s perspective

 May 8, 2020, 11 a.m.

 This workshop will focus on the Canvas gradebook and will include the following items:

 - Dropping lowest scores and extra credit